 Filing a complaint with the supervisory authority

 If you have any complaints about how we process your personal data, please contact the supervisory authority.
-In Sweden, this is the Swedish Data Protection Authority.
+In Sweden, this is the Swedish Authority for Privacy Protection (IMY).

 What is profiling?